What Is Cloud-Native Security?

-In the past, application security teams only needed to secure a set number of servers running in physical data centers, using hardware firewalls to create a fixed perimeter.
-This doesn’t work with cloud native applications.
+In the past, application security teams needed only to secure a set number of servers running in physical data centers with hardware firewalls that created a fixed perimeter.
+This doesn’t work with cloud-native applications.
 Security teams cannot establish a static firewall around an application that may operate both on- and off-premises, across multiple clouds, and which may scale up to millions of workload instances one day and down to only a few hundred the next.

-With the elasticity and complexity of cloud native application architecture, it is difficult to quickly diagnose the cause of any given security anomaly or incident.
-This poses an enormous challenge for security teams, as the speed with which they can diagnose and address a threat is often at least as important as the specific tools they use to address it.
+With the elasticity and complexity of cloud-native application architecture, it’s difficult to quickly diagnose the cause of any given security anomaly or incident.
+This poses a challenge for security teams, as the speed at which they diagnose and address a threat is as important as the specific tools they use to address it.

 Accelerating DevOps Velocity

 Now that individual services can easily be taken offline and modified or replaced without affecting other parts of the application, DevOps teams can put out new releases and updates much more frequently than in the past.
 However, the manual provisioning and policy management processes security teams once used can no longer keep up with modern release cycles.